marty1885/paroli/README.md

-# piper-streamer
+# Paroli

-Streaming mode implementation of the Piper TTS system in C++ with (optional) RK3588 NPU acceleration support
+Streaming mode implementation of the Piper TTS system in C++ with (optional) RK3588 NPU acceleration support.
+Named after "speaking" in Esperanto.

 ## How to use